-At least two security experts who examined the files containing the LinkedIn passwords said the company had failed to use best practices for protecting the data.
+At least two security experts who examined the files believed to contain the stolen LinkedIn passwords said the company had failed to use best practices for protecting the data.

-The experts said that LinkedIn used a vanilla or basic technique for encrypting, or scrambling, the passwords which allowed hackers to quickly unscramble all passwords after they figured out the formula by which any single password had been encrypted.
+The experts said that LinkedIn used a vanilla or basic technique for encrypting, or scrambling, the passwords which allows hackers to quickly unscramble all passwords after they figure out the formula by which any single password has been encrypted.

-"What they did is considered to be poor practice," said Mary Landesman, security researcher with Cloudmark, a company that helps secure messaging systems.
+"What they did is considered to be poor practice," Landesman said.

 LinkedIn was co-founded by former PayPal executive Reid Hoffman in 2002 and makes money selling marketing services and subscriptions to companies and job seekers.

 LinkedIn shares closed 8 cents higher at $93.08 on Wednesday.